rodrigotakano/CS50-Final-Project/README.md

  This is the final project for the CS50 course

 Todo list:

     - Implement functionalities
-        - Remove rows from table
+        - Improve injection security (mainly in the "Delete row" and "Add values" functionalities)
-        - Create new table
+        - Drop table

     - Frontend improvements
         - Layout